I am embarrassed to admit my ignorance about the ubiquity of demeaning artifacts that still exist across the country, as they pertain to Black people.

 To ensure that there is no doubt or confusion on this matter, Stephens reiterates the theme that slavery and racial subordination is the chief cornerstone of the Confederate ideology:

-“This stone which was rejected by the first builders [the Union] is become the chief of the corner the real corner-stone in our new edifice.”
+“This stone which was rejected by the first builders [the Union] ‘is become the chief of the corner’ the real ‘corner-stone’ in our new edifice.”

 Worthy of Romanticization?

 History cannot be changed, nor should it be forgotten; however, there are portions of our history that we should recognize as being undue of the lionizing that they receive.
 Many of the Confederate statues and monuments were erected across the country as a response to the civil rights movements for equality during the 20th century, and they are understandably interpreted as an exhibition of defiance to the ideas of racial equality.
 Flags are simply cuts of cloth with colors and shapes on them, and statues are just hunks of shaped stone and metal, yet they are built and flown in public to communicate information to others.
 The continued fight for the display of Confederate flags and statues communicates an affinity for Confederate values and efforts, the same values explicated by Alexander Stephens and other high-ranking Confederates.
-When I see Confederate imagery mounted on the back of a truck, on a belt buckle, at a government building, or posted on private property, I must assume that the people or government officials are communicating the ideas of Alexander Stephens in as concise symbol as they can.
+When I see Confederate imagery mounted on the back of a truck, on a belt buckle, at a government building, or posted on private property, I must assume that the people or government officials are communicating the ideas of Alexander Stephens in as concise a symbol as they can.
 A red hourglass shape on the back of a spider provides a ton of information to those that recognize it, so do flags and statues.
 Ideologies are very stubborn.
 If there is to be any real impact on the Confederate ideas that persist across the country, then we have a ton of work ahead of us.